novocaine/sourcemapped-stacktrace/README.md

 - *done*: Callback invoked with the transformed stacktrace (an Array of Strings) passed as the first argument

 - *opts*: Optional options object containing:
-  - *filter*: Function that filters each stackTrace line.
+  - *filter*: Function that filters each stacktrace line.
               It is invoked with _(line)_ and should return truthy/ falsy value.
               Sources which do not pass the filter won't be processed.
+  - *cacheGlobally*: Boolean.
+If `true`, sourcemaps are cached across multiple `mapStackTrace()` calls, allowing for better performance if called repeatedly, or when browser's cache is disabled.
+                     Defaults to `false`.
 ## Example

 ```javascript